11.8: Multiple Sclerosis

 • Females are more frequently affected than males.

-• Susceptibility may be inherited, and if one of your parents, siblings (or your twin) had MS, you are at a higher risk.
-Dozens of genes have been linked to vulnerability to MS, and most of these genes are associated with immune-system function.
+• Susceptibility may be inherited, and if one of your parents, siblings, or your twin had MS, you are at a higher risk.
+Dozens of genes are linked to vulnerability to MS, and most of these genes are associated with immune-system function.

-• Certain infections have been linked to MS, including Epstein-Barr, the virus that causes mononucleosis; note that only about 5% of the population has not been infected by Epstein-Barr, but they have a lower risk for developing MS.
+• Certain infections are linked to MS, including Epstein-Barr, the virus that causes mononucleosis; note that only about 5% of the population has not been infected by Epstein-Barr, but they have a lower risk for developing MS.

 • People from regions near the equator, where there is a great deal of bright sunlight, generally have a much lower risk of MS compared to people far from the equator, for example, in the U.S., Canada, and Europe.